Tejasdsouza/Red/README.md

-# RED
+# Red

-RED is a command-line tool designed for network reconnaissance and exploration.
+Red is a command-line tool designed for network reconnaissance and exploration.
 It provides utilities for port scanning, DNS resolution, latency monitoring, and server availability checking.

 ## Features